Aylur/react-bolt/README.md

   console.log(myStore.field)
 })

-myStore.field++ // simply mutate the field to invoke subscription callbacks
+myStore.field++ // simply assign the field to trigger effects

 dispose() // dispose effect at any point
 ```